kteschneider/test-data/README.md

 # test-data
-Simple datasets for testing and experimenting
+Datasets for testing and experimenting